simplicity/kinekt.github.io/docs/auto-generated-clients.md

   });
 ```

 Note that the value of `result.value.statusCode` depends both on the definition of your endpoint as well as the underlying pipeline.
-For example, if you used a pipeline that did not include the `authentication` middleware, you wouldn't have to handle the `401` here.
+For example, if you used a pipeline that did not include the `authenticate()` middleware, you wouldn't have to handle the `401` here.
 Instead, you would get a compiler error.